Please read this entire page before beginning the application process!

 The most important factor in selecting a project is your enthusiasm for the project itself and for working with the mentor.
 SURF is not "just a summer job"; a project should have significant intellectual and creative content.
 The benchmark for a suitable project is the potential for publication in the refereed literature.

 The narrative proposal should be written as to be read by reviewers that a scientist specializing in a field outside of biology can understand.
 It must outline what you plan to do, and why it will be useful.
 The outline consists of theoretical background and experimental techniques, how the work fits into the flow of the research in the field, and a work plan for the project.
 Review the Project Narrative Guidelines (add link to narrative guidelines) to make sure you include all of the necessary components.
 Applicants must identify and contact a faculty member who will serve as a mentor on the proposed project.
-For a list of potential mentors for Summer 2017, see Research Mentors.
+For a list of potential mentors for Summer 2018, see Faculty Mentors.

 Each letter must be submitted with the application in sealed envelopes signed across the seal by the person who wrote the letter.
 WCSU students must submit two confidential letters (at least one from a faculty member).
 The second may be from a coach, employer, or other non-family member.
 Visiting (non-WCSU) students must submit two confidential letters from faculty (at least one in the relevant discipline)